martinthomson/http-replay/draft-thomson-http-replay.md

 response.

-A server can limit the amount of early data with the `max_early_data_size` field.
+A server can limit the amount of early data with the `max_early_data_size` field of the `early_data` TLS extension.
 This can be used to avoid committing an arbitrary amount of memory for deferred requests.
 A server SHOULD ensure that when it accepts early data, it can defer processing of requests until after the TLS handshake completes.

 # Using Early Data in HTTP Clients